LiveFastEatTrashRaccoon/RaccoonForLemmy/docs/tech_manual/module_structure.md

   configuration;
 - `:domain:lemmy` contains all the Lemmy API interaction logic and is divided into two submodules:
     - `:data` contains all the domain models for Lemmy entities (posts, comments, communities, users, etc);
+    - `:pagination` contains the pagination utilities for posts within feeds or comments as well as the navigation logic that allows to navigate to previous/next post within a list with automatic pagination;
-    - `:repository` contains the repositories that access Lemmy APIs (through the :core:api module) and are used to manage the entities contained in the :data module;
+    - `:repository` contains the repositories that access Lemmy APIs (through the :core:api module) and are used to manage the entities contained in the `:data` module;
 - `:domain:inbox` contains some uses cases needed to interact with the replies, mentions and private messages repositories and coordinate the interaction between inbox-related app components.